 The persevering workhorse

-Under our new rating structure, our previous Outperform call becomes an Add.
-We retain our earnings forecasts and target price, still based on SOP valuation.
+We retain our Add call, earnings forecasts and target price, still based on SOP valuation.
 Re-rating catalysts are expected from rising bulk ship values and a gradual recovery in bulk freight rates.

 PB has also been exploiting the cheap charter market by rapidly expanding its short-term chartered fleet to tap profitable business.